Jxestar/asciibot/README.md

 ---
 ### Credits
-The bot is free to use, add some credit if you want to support me!
+The bot is free to use, nobody want to use it anyways The bot use old version of Discord.js so it is really outdated
-Made by Jxestar#3751

 ---
 ### Setup
 1 | Clone or download this project